SignalFlagZ/sd-civitai-browser/README.md

 ## Versions

+### v1.7
+- If the first image is of type `X`, treat the model as nsfw
+  - Note that the save folder will change
 - Move the file that failed to download to the trash
-### v1.7
 - Check the hash value of the downloaded file
 - Model card size can be set in Settings
 - Model card zooming size can be set in Settings